KydoDev/KydoDev/README.md

 ### 🌐 What I'm Looking For

-I'm actively seeking opportunities to collaborate on Mixed Reality projects or to initiate new business units focused on Mixed Reality.
-Additionally, I'm interested in exploring new systems or projects within the Mixed Reality space.
+I'm actively seeking opportunities to collaborate on Mixed Reality projects.

-How to reach me ...

 </p>